 Controlling cloud spend is crucial for any SaaS company, and creating a Unit of Economics helps decision-makers better track the cost efficiency of their investments.
 What is Unit Economics?
 How does it play a vital role in optimizing cloud spend for SaaS companies?

 What is cloud economics?

 Although the economic benefits of the cloud, such as enhanced scalability, agility, and global reach, are clear, many companies are still overspending.
 A recent survey even found that a third of organizations are exceeding their cloud budgets by as much as 40%.
-Typically the most common reason for this overspending is the lack of consistent operational infrastructure leading to decreased visibility into cloud costs.
+Typically, the most common reason for this overspending is the lack of consistent operational infrastructure leading to decreased visibility into cloud costs.
 This, in turn, is often a result of high complexity in today’s multi-cloud environments.

 Measuring the value of cloud computing goes far beyond measuring your Total Cost of Ownership (TCO), although TCO is still a good starting point.
 Determining your TCO helps you understand your ROI, but the inherent complexities of the cloud make it more difficult to measure than it used to be in an on-premises environment.
 The costs of on-premises computing are relatively fixed – simply because they largely revolve around capital expenses.
 The cloud model of operational expenses tends to be more difficult to quantify due to the scale-to-need most businesses apply to cloud architecture.